-I’m a community-centered researcher and public health consultant.
+I’m a community-centered researcher and health consultant.

 My experience spans the U.S., Spain, Morocco, Mexico, as well as South Africa, where I coordinate a network of professionals, researchers, and students across Southern African working on decolonized and feminist approaches to science, tech, and medicine.

-I’m currently a research fellow at the School of Public Health at the University of the Witwatersrand in Johannesburg, South Africa.
+Most recently, I was a research fellow at the School of Public Health at the University of the Witwatersrand in Johannesburg, South Africa.
 Previously, I was working at UC San Francisco in the School of Medicine.
 I completed my PhD in Medical Anthropology with a specialization in Science and Technology Studies at Berkeley, and did my bachelors in Psychology with a minor in Spanish at UC Los Angeles.